fatso83/ptflow-exercise-importer/README.md

 # ptflow-exercise-importer
 > Batch import exercise data into a ptflow server instance

-Uses a Google Sheet as a database (both input data and bookkeeping of running sessions) and a directory containing image files that are named using a specific naming scheme `{id}-.*.png`.
+Uses a Google Sheet as a database for exercises and a directory containing image files that are named using a specific naming scheme `{id}-.*.png`.

-Supports resuming imports by looking up session data in the Google Sheet (see `bookkeeping-id`).
+Supports resuming imports using a local bookkeeping file.

 ## Installing requirements
 ```